pawn-lang/sa-mp-fixes/README.md

 The most likely cause of bugs is certain combinations of disabled fixes.
 Some fixes are inter-mixed and while they SHOULD work when the fixes they are combined with are disabled, not every combination has been tested.
 There are literally billions of possible combinations - if you find one that doesn't compile or work, please tell us.

+## Expansion

+The file is fairly well documented, with a list of the currently (hopefully) fixed bugs at the top.
+If you know of others, or have solutions for others, it would be greatly appreciated if you could post them as issues on this repository.
+The fixes also need extensive testing to find bugs in the fixes themselves.

+Again, this is a community project, merely managed by Y_Less and others - if anyone has comments, contributions, criticisms etc. please again post them as issues on the repository.
+This includes additions to source code, documentation, presentation, translations (mainly of this documentation - multiple versions of the include should be avoided to reduce fragmentation), or any other related area you can think of.